rwieruch/blog_robinwieruch_content/why-apollo-advantages-disadvantages-alternatives.md

 When it comes to {{% a_blank "Apollo Server" "https://github.com/apollographql/apollo-server" %}} for Node.js with Express, Koa, Hapi or something else, there are several alternatives you can checkout.
 Obviously these come with their own advantages and disadvantages whereas these things are not covered here.

 * {{% a_blank "express-graphql" "https://github.com/graphql/express-graphql" %}}: The library provides you with the lower level API to connect your GraphQL layer to your Express middleware.
 It takes the pure GraphQL.js reference implementation for defining your GraphQL schema whereas Apollo Server builds up on top of this to simplify it for you.

+* {{% a_blank "graphql-yoga" "https://github.com/prisma/graphql-yoga" %}}: A fully-featured GraphQL Server with focus on easy setup, performance & great developer experience.
+It builds on top of other GraphQL libraries to take away even more boilerplate code from you.

 <hr class="section-divider">